 The lake is calm and serene, and there are several picnic spots around the water’s edge.
-The mosquitoes can be terrible in the summer, so definitely wear some bug spray (an essential expenditure even for those trying to do Alaska excursions cheap!).
+The mosquitoes can be terrible in the summer, so definitely wear some bug spray (an essential expenditure!).

-If you’re feeling brave, you can attempt a swim in the lake, one of the most fun things to do in Skagway Alaska for bold adventurers!
+If you’re feeling brave, you can attempt a swim in the lake, one of the most fun free activities in Skagway for bold adventurers!
 Be forewarned, the lake is glacially fed, and even in the middle of summer, the water temperature hovers around 40 degrees Fahrenheit.